Celebrating

 A Tenancy Set up Fee of £85.00, inclusive of VAT charged per Tenant, as a one-time cost for the entire term of the tenancy to include any tenancy renewals.
 The Tenancy Set up Fee includes the cost of referencing (identity, immigration and visa confirmation, financial credit checks, obtaining references from current or previous employers / Landlords and any other relevant information to assess affordability) as well as contract negotiation (amending and agreeing terms), arranging the tenancy, the provision of the tenancy agreement, associated tenancy documents and the protection of the tenancy deposit with the TDS (please refer to the Deposit heading in our Tenants Guide).
 Please note, the tenancy deposit does not form part of the agent's fees.

 • If the Landlord pays for and supplies you with a professional inventory report at the commencement of the tenancy, the Tenant agrees to then pay for the inventory check out at the end of the tenancy.
-The current cost for check outs, charged by the inventory clerk that we use range between £138.00 inclusive of VAT for a one bedroom property, £150.00 inclusive of VAT for a two bedroom property, £162.00 inclusive of VAT for a three bedroom property, £228.00 inclusive of VAT for a four bedroom property and £276.00 inclusive of VAT for a five bedroom property.
+The current cost for check outs, charged by the inventory clerk that we use range between £138.00 for a one bedroom property, £150.00 for a two bedroom property, £162.00 for a three bedroom property, £228.00 for a four bedroom property and £276.00 for a five bedroom property.
 Please note, we do not request an additional agent handling fee on top of this charge.

 • Please note, if the property we have found you is through another Letting Agent then they will confirm to you their Tenancy Set up Fee and charges.